MikeJohnPage/shinydraw/README.md

 # shinydraw
-Prototype Shiny apps in Excalidraw
+This repository contains the assets to create the Shiny library in Excalidraw.